chef/chef-web-docs/content/platforms.md

 ## Platforms

-The sections below list the platforms that Chef software
+The sections below list the platforms that Chef Software Inc. supports.

 ### Chef Infra Client